 For any mediation to be effective the right people need to attend.
-So good mediation preparation should include considering who should make up your team.
-Typically, your team should include a decision maker, someone who knows the factual situation and your legal adviser.
+Here we explain why good mediation preparation should include considering who should make up your team.
+Typically, your mediation team should include a decision maker, someone who knows the factual situation and your legal adviser.

 A decision maker